juri-sinitson/angular-monorepo/README.md

 not tested to keep the tests immune against refactoring (the changes which don't affect the behavior to the outside).

-There is also [video](https://www.youtube.com/watch?v=EZ05e7EMOLM) from 2017 which is still current regarding this topic.
+There is also a [video](https://www.youtube.com/watch?v=EZ05e7EMOLM) from 2017 which is still current regarding this topic.

 ### E2E tests and Storybook interaction tests
 The same principle as for unit tests: the implementation details are not tested.
 The implementation details in this case are css classes, ids and other stuff which will or theoretically can be changed or removed to improve the template.
-Thus the special marker should for E2E tests and Storybook interaction tests should be used, e.g. the `testid` attribute which works on both cypress and storybook.
+Thus a separate marker should be used for E2E tests and Storybook interaction tests, e.g. the `testid` attribute which works on both cypress and storybook.

 The goal of storybook interaction tests is to make sure every entry in